Letter of Good Standing

 If you want to reinstate a C or S corporation that was involuntarily disolved, the Utah Department of Commerce requires you to have a Letter of Good Standing from the Utah State Tax Commission.
 See requirements below.
 There is no fee for this.
-Sole proprietorships, partnerships, limited partnerships, and limited liability companies are not required to have a Letter of Good Standing to be reinstated.
+Sole proprietorships, partnerships, limited partnerships, and limited liability companies are not required to have a Certificate of No Taxes Due to be reinstated.

 In Person: Any Utah State Tax Commission office

 Utah State Tax Commission

 Taxpayer Services Division

 210 North 1950 West

 To qualify for a Letter of Good Standing, all of the tax returns the corporation is responsible for must be filed and all taxes paid, including any penalties and interest, from the time the company was registered with the Utah Department of Commerce to do business in Utah.

 A Letter of Good Standing is usually issued within ten days after receiving the request, and following verification that all returns and payments are in good standing.

 Submit the Letter of Good Standing to the Utah Department of Commerce with the Application for Reinstatement